Devon7925/slang-native-playground/README.md

 # Slang Native Playground

 A project to allow Slang playground shaders to run outside of a web environment.
+Your user shader can be set in `shaders/user.slang`.
+It bundles shaders in compilation for easy deployment/sharing.

+Use should be as easy as cloning and running `cargo run`.

+Depends on (slang-rs)[https://github.com/FloatyMonkey/slang-rs].
+See that repo if it is having trouble recognizing your version of Slang.

 ## Default Shaders status